 Three of the station entrances are on the central pedestrian promenade of Unter den Linden, one each to the west and east of Friedrichstraße and one west of Charlottenstraße.
-Two further entrances that lead directly to the U6 platform are located on Friedrichstraße, north of Behrenstraße.
+Two additional entrances that lead directly to the U6 platform are located on Friedrichstraße, north of Behrenstraße.

 In cooperation with the adjacent Humboldt University, which is providing scientific images for an exhibition on the rear track walls, Unter den Linden underground station will be visually devoted to science.

-Depth: up to 17 metres
+Depth: up to 17 meters

 Finishing works continue on all levels.
 Passengers of the U6 can have quick views of the construction site because the works are being done during active operation.

-Visualization of underground station Unter den Linden
+Visualization of Unter den Linden Underground Station

 Some extraction at Unter den Linden

 The track area at Unter den Linden underground station